ROCCYK/Advanced-Neural-Networks-Deep-Learning-For-Spatial-Analysis/README.md

 - Convolutional Neural Networks (CNNs) for spatial feature extraction.
 - Instance segmentation techniques, particularly using YOLOv11.
-- Application of deep learning models to geospatial datasets.
+- Application of deep learning models to spatial datasets.
 - Evaluation of model performance in spatial contexts.

 ## 🛠️ Tools and Technologies